RecA: Structure

+RecA monomers polymerize cooperatively onto ssDNA in the presence of ATP to form a right-handed helical nucleoprotein filament with approximately 6 monomers per turn and a helical pitch of ~95 Å, in which the DNA is stretched ~1.5-fold relative to B-form and held in a conformation competent for homology search and strand exchange.
+The filament exists in two conformational states — an extended, ATP-bound active form and a compressed, ADP-bound inactive form — with cooperative transitions between neighboring monomers ensuring that the filament remains catalytically competent throughout the ATPase cycle.

 Function

 Homologous recombination

 The RecA protein binds strongly and in long clusters to ssDNA to form a nucleoprotein filament.
-The protein has multiple DNA binding sites, and thus can hold a single strand and double strand together.
-This feature makes it possible to catalyze a DNA synapsis reaction between a DNA double helix and a complementary region of single-stranded DNA.
-The RecA-ssDNA filament searches for sequence similarity along the dsDNA.
-A disordered DNA loop in RecA, Loop 2, contains the residues responsible for DNA homologous recombination.
-In some bacteria, RecA posttranslational modification via phosphorylation of a serine residue on Loop 2 can interfere with homologous recombination.

-There are multiple proposed models for how RecA finds complementary DNA.
-In one model, termed conformational proofreading, the DNA duplex is stretched, which enhances sequence complementarity recognition.
-The reaction initiates the exchange of strands between two recombining DNA double helices.
-After the synapsis event, in the heteroduplex region a process called branch migration begins.
-In branch migration an unpaired region of one of the single strands displaces a paired region of the other single strand, moving the branch point without changing the total number of base pairs.
-Spontaneous branch migration can occur, however, as it generally proceeds equally in both directions it is unlikely to complete recombination efficiently.
-The RecA protein catalyzes unidirectional branch migration and by doing so makes it possible to complete recombination, producing a region of heteroduplex DNA that is thousands of base pairs long.
+This is also called a presynaptic filament.
+The presynaptic filament has an inactive and active conformation.
+RecA must be bound to ATP to form an active filament.
+The activated filament searches for a homologous region of dsDNA to bind to, a process known as synapsis.

+The mechanisms of the RecA homology search are not fully understood.
+The RecA filament searches the dsDNA in 8 base pair segments.
+When the threshold of 8-bases of homology is exceeded, the filament complex is stabilized.
+In 2021, Witkor et al., demonstrated that the RecA filament uses a "reduced dimensionality" search mechanism.

+Once the filament has located and bound to a complementary sequence of dsDNA, strand exchange occurs.
+This reaction occurs in the 5' to 3' direction.

 Since it is a DNA-dependent ATPase, RecA contains an additional site for binding and hydrolyzing ATP.
 RecA associates more tightly with DNA when it has ATP bound than when it has ADP bound.

 Homologous recombination events mediated by RecA can occur in Escherichia coli during the period after DNA replication when sister loci remain close.
 RecA can also mediate homology pairing, homologous recombination, and DNA break repair between distant sister loci that had segregated to opposite halves of the E. coli cell.

 Natural transformation

 Natural bacterial transformation involves the transfer of DNA from one bacterium to another (ordinarily of the same species) and the integration of the donor DNA into the recipient chromosome by homologous recombination, a process mediated by the RecA protein.
 In some bacteria, the recA gene is induced in response to the bacterium becoming competent, the physiological state required for transformation.
-In Bacillus subtilis the length of the transferred DNA can be as great as a third and up to the size of the whole chromosome.